 Task Action Why?
-When? (as planned) Report Drivers To review the effectiveness of Skerries Angling Zone A report on the analysis of the activity survey data for the Skerries Angling Zone will be used as the background for further engagement with all the relevant fishing sectors.
+When? (as planned) Report To review the effectiveness of Skerries Angling Zone A report on the analysis of the activity survey data for the Skerries Angling Zone will be used as the background for further engagement with all the relevant fishing sectors.
 D&S IFCA introduced angling zones as part of its Angling Strategy.
 The further planned engagement will help determine if the voluntary measures have been enough to promote the development of the RSA sector or whether any more formal measures should be considered.
 Report to the Byelaw and Permitting Sub- committee by 14th November 2019.
 Engagement with stakeholders June to Aug 2019.
 Deadlines for other work prevented completion of this workstream as initially planned.
 A final report on analysis of the data collected: 'Temporal and Spatial Use of the Skerries Bank Angling Zone by Different User Groups: A Baseline Report' was completed in August 2019 and has been published on the D&S IFCA website.
 A second report focusing on shore activity is being developed.
 The Baseline Report forms the basis for engagement work and was presented to the Full Authority on 12th September 2019 along with a series of recommendations for on-going work set out in an officer paper.
 The Authority approved all the recommendations.
-MaCAA: S.153(2)(a)(d) D&S IFCA's Sea Angling Strategy Monitoring and Control Plans (M&CPs) within Marine Protected Areas (MPAs) Monitoring programmes will be set up to fulfil the requirements of M&CPs and results will inform any potential changes in management of the fishing activity assessed.
+Monitoring and Control Plans (M&CPs) within Marine Protected Areas (MPAs) Monitoring programmes will be set up to fulfil the requirements of M&CPs and results will inform any potential changes in management of the fishing activity assessed.
 M&CPs have been produced for specific activities in five MPAs to ensure the best available evidence is being used in the IFCA's management decisions and fulfil the IFCA's duty to protect the marine environment from or promote its recovery from the effects of the exploitation of sea fisheries resources.
 Monitoring will take place according to the plan throughout 2019-2020.
-Hartland Point to Tintagel MCZ M&CP is on hold due to external agencies delay in releasing data to inform the plan.
+Hartland Point to Tintagel is on hold due to external agencies delay in releasing data to inform the plan.
 D&S IFCA is awaiting habitat mapping data and report from the Environment Agency/Natural England that was expected in November/December 2019.
-MaCAA: S. 153(2)(a) S.154 Partner Organisation to EU Interreg Project - EUROHAB The IFCA will engage with the mariculture sector in the Western Channel and Celtic sea.
-Officers will attend project meetings and D&S IFCA is a partner in the EUROHAB project.
-The project will use satellite imagery to identify harmful algal blooms and develop a web alert system, which industry members can use to help manage their harvesting Steering group meetings April and November 2019.
+Partner Organisation to EU Interreg Project - EUROHAB The IFCA will engage with the mariculture sector in the Western Channel and Celtic sea.
+Officers will attend project meetings and organise workshops with industry members to enable discussions and development of a web alert system.
+D&S IFCA is a partner in the EUROHAB project.
+The project will use satellite imagery to identify harmful algal blooms and develop a web alert system, which industry members can use to help manage their harvesting strategy and protect their markets.
+Steering group meetings April and November 2019.
 Reporting to Interreg March 2019 and August 2019.
+Trial the HAB web alert with shellfish industry 2019.
 D&S IFCA pulled out of the project in May 2019 due to the disproportionate administrative burden of the project on officers compared to the actual work undertaken as part of the project.
 This created an excessive burden on resources removing officers from core workstreams.
-However, officers remained involved to a much lesser degree in the project - in terms of MaCAA: S.153(2)(c)
+However, officers remained involved to a much lesser degree in the project - in terms of facilitation and liaison between the project and the mariculture industry in the District.